CosmosDB/labs/java/labs/05-build_java_app.md

     > This command will build and execute the console project.

-1. You should see the following line output in the console, indicating that **ReadItemAsync** completed successfully:
+1. Within the logger output to the terminal, you should see the following line output in the console, indicating that **readItem** completed successfully:

    ```sh
    Read Candies, HERSHEY''S POT OF GOLD Almond Bar